seppinho/haplogrep-cmd/README.md

 ## Reference sequence
 Several mtDNA references exist, HaploGrep currently assumes that everything is aligned to rCRS.
 Please checkout [our blog post](http://haplogrep.uibk.ac.at/blog/rcrs-vs-rsrs-vs-hg19/) to learn more about this topic.

+## Genotyping arrays
+If you are using HaploGrep for genotyping array, please have a look to the `--chip` parameter above.

 ## Heteroplasmies (VCF only)
 Heteroplasmies are often stored as heterozygous genotypes (0/1).
 If a HF field (= Heteroplasmy Frequency of variant allele; introduced by MToolBox) is specified in the VCF header, we add variants with a HF > 0.96 to the input profile.